Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Related Work

-Recent works~\cite{khan_cvpr18} in hand pose estimation have trained their model on synthetic training data.
-Zimmermann and Brox~\cite{zimmermann_iccv17} propose a synthetic hand pose dataset generated by a open source simulator, and they prove that training their pose estimator on those augmented synthetic hand pose image can be greatly improved.
-However, the synthetic hand images produced by the AR simulator look very artificial.
-To deal with the problem, Mueller~\etal~\cite{mueller_cvpr18} propose a geometrically consistent GANs to enhance the appearance quality of synthetic hand images.
+{\flushleft {\bf Data Augmentation via Simulator.}} Recent work, \eg \cite{khan_cvpr18}, for hand pose estimation has trained the models on synthetic training data.
+In~\cite{zimmermann_iccv17}, a synthetic hand pose dataset is generated by an open source simulator, and serves as augmented training data to improve pose estimator learning.
+However, the synthetic hand images produced by the AR simulator look artificial, leading to limited performance gains.
+To address this issue, recent work, \eg \cite{shrivastava_cvpr17,mueller_cvpr18}, leverages adversarial learning to enhance the quality of synthetic hand images.